-1. Describe the evidence-based model or promising practice to be implemented.
-Applicants may use the resources provided in the RFA or select a promising practice with which they are familiar, that supports families in building protective factors and strengthening families' effective functioning to prevent child abuse and neglect.
+1. Describe evidence-based or evidence-informed primary or secondary abuse prevention program to be implemented.
+Applicants may use the resources provided in the RFA or select a program with which they are familiar, that supports families in building protective factors and strengthening families' effective functioning to prevent child abuse and neglect.